ferrufinob/ferrufinob/README.md

 # 👋🏻 Hi there, I'm Brenda

-## I'm am an aspiring Software Engineer
+## I'm an aspiring Software Engineer

 I am currently enrolled in the Flatiron School Software Engineering program and looking to collaborate with other content creators.